leerobertdyer/erin_dawn/README.md

 - Rotate Credentials

+- Fix KEY ISSUE

+- show new products on the top by default.

 ## NICE TO HAVE

+- Select more than one photo at a time.

 - Email Collection of some kind for repeat customers.
 Perhaps give them 10% off next purchase?